Board of Trustees 2014-2015

 Marni has been involved in Jewish organizations in the Greater Boston area since she graduated from Tufts University (1988) and Northeastern University Law School (1992).
 Marni spent many years involved in the Anti-Defamation League, serving as a facilitator for ADL’s Confronting Anti-Semitism Program and as a member of their Speakers’ Bureau.
 Marni has also been involved in numerous CJP initiatives and committees over the years.
 She is currently the Chair of CJP’s Disabilities Services Committee, and previously served on the Engagement Subcommittee for CJP’s Strategic Planning Initiative.
 Marni participates in fundraising efforts for CJP, during Super Sunday and doing donor solicitation.
-Marni was fortunate to be chosen as a member of the Cynthia and Leon Schulman Acharai Leadership Training program in 2007-2008.
-In addition, Marni is currently the VP of Strategic Planning and President-Elect of Gateways: Access to Jewish Education, a CJP Partner agency that provides access to Jewish education for children with special needs.
+Marni was fortunate to be chosen as a member of the Cynthia and Leon Schulman Acharai Leadership Program in 2007-2008.
 For eight years, Marni sat on the Board of Temple Sinai of Sharon, where she served as Fundraising Chair, Membership Chair and Third Vice President.
 Marni also had the great honor of serving on the Rabbi Search Committee that brought Rabbi Joseph Meszler to Temple Sinai.
 Professionally, Marni is a health care attorney, having served as Deputy General Counsel for Steward Health Care LLC and as the Director of Legal Services/General Counsel for Caritas Good Samaritan Medical Center in Brockton from 1997-2011.
-She currently works for Outside GC, and lives in Sharon with her husband, Jonathan and her four children, Joshua, Alexa, Noah and Ari
+She currently works for Outside GC, and lives in Sharon with her husband, Jonathan and her four children, Joshua, Alexa, Noah and Ari.

 Paul Broude, Treasurer, VP Finance